iDEA'S FROM THE EDGE

 Around the world sales in corporate retail shops are falling faster than a professional footballer, the growing strength of online shopping is looming large and chains are suffering.
 There's an over-abundance of shops, so they're failing at an alarming rate.
 It's leading to a rapid shrinking of jobs in this industry, which will only get worse as the technological revolution takes over

 These are hairy times for corporate brands, they must adapt or find themselves becoming a retail dinosaur

 So here's an idea…Let's restrict corporate chain stores!

-For clothing you are called to a dressing area, try on your item and decide if you want to buy.
-Imagine going from store to store knowing your items are waiting for you.
-Sounds a far more attractive trip doesn't it?
+For clothing you're called to a dressing area, try on your item, then decide.
+Imagine going from store to store knowing your item, in the correct size, colour etc are waiting for you.
+Sounds like a far more attractive trip doesn't it?

 There are just a few meditative thoughts on this vast topic from 3000monks